aro-network/aro-docs/docs/node-operator-guide/aro-client/aro-client-introduction.md

 The ARO Network is a permissionless Edge Cloud designed to leverage diverse resources.
 To support this, ARO provides a **software image** (the **ARO Client**) that can be installed on various devices.

-Note that the ARO Client is geared toward **advanced users**, requiring greater technical expertise from both the device and the operator.
+Note that the ARO Client is geared toward **advanced users**, requiring greater technical expertise from the operator.

 ### Recommended Requirements for Software Clients (ARO Client)